cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 }
 ```

 - trial: List of information about the trials.
-Contains only the requested trial info if a trial ID was provided when the call was made (as metadata to the function).
+Contains only the requested trial info if a trial ID was provided when the call was made (as metadata to the procedure).
 Otherwise contains information about all active trials.

 ### `TrialInfo`